Zoo Rules and FAQ

 Free Wi-Fi in Select Areas

-At the Zoo, you can find free wi-fi in the front entrance plaza, Medical Center Gate entrance plaza, 4-D Theater area, and the Brown Education Center.
+At the Zoo, you can find free wi-fi in the front entrance plaza, Medical Center Gate entrance plaza, Cypress Circle concessions area and in the Brown Education Center.

 Stroller and Scooter Rentals